 Survey Results

-This page has some early results of our cannabis and hemp effectiveness research project (via a simple, standardized survey).
+This page has some results of our cannabis and hemp effectiveness research project (via a simple, standardized survey).
 We just ask people to tell us about "What Works Best" for their goals.

 We understand people may have several symptoms or goals in mind when they consider cannabinoid products, so we encourage everyone to take one survey for each symptom or goal.